vgurianov/uml-sp/docs/tutorial.md

 # Introduction
+A simulation is a reproduction of behavior a study object, i.e. algorithm unless is simplistically.
+Usually, for simulation use a computer programs.
-A simulation include next steps:
+The research include followes steps:
-1. define goals of modeling and requirements to simulator
+1. define aims of modeling and requirements to software of simulation;
-2. conceptual modeling
+2. conceptual modeling;
-3. formal describe
+3. formal describe of software;
-4. programming
+4. programming;
-5. verification and validation
+5. verification and validation of the simulation model (and program);
-6. make general plan of experiments
+6. draw up a general plan of experiments;
-7. make up tactical plan and execute experiment
+7. draw up a tactical plan and execute experiment;
-8. analyze results of experiments
+8. analyze results of experiments.

-UML2 SP support three first step.
+The Unified Process (UP) is a software engineering process (SEP), and it has five workflow are requirements, analysis, design, implementation, and test.
+The UML2 SP allow to use UP for a development of simulation models.
+The  requirements, analysis, and design of UP support three first step of a simulation.

 # Simple example
 In this example we shall simulated dialogs between humans.<br/>